- About Food Items: Ingredients and Prepared Foods

 Searching For and Opening a Food Item

-On the Foods screen (Recipes > Food Listing), you can search for a food item (i.e., ingredient or prepared food) via the Search field at the top right (first screenshot below).
+On the Foods Listing screen (Menus & Recipes > Food Listing), you can search for a food item (i.e., ingredient or prepared food) via the Search field at the top right (first screenshot below).
 You can enter the name or ID of the food item.

-You can also search for food items by using the Filters, which display items that match your search criteria (first screenshot below) and clicking GO.
+You can also search for food items by using the Filters, which display items that match your search criteria (first screenshot below) and clicking Apply.

-After the search results are returned, clicking the Look Up Name of a food item opens the slide-out panel for the food, where the information about the food is displayed.
+After the search results are returned, clicking the Look Up Name of a food item opens the food item window for the food, where the information about the food is displayed.

 Seeing the Recipes of a Food Item (i.e., Where Used?)

-On the Foods listing screen (Recipes > Food Listing), you can see what recipes an ingredient or prepared food is used in by clicking its gear icon and select Where Used (first screenshot below), and a pop-up appears listing the recipes it is part of (second screenshot below).
+On the Foods Listing screen (Menus & Recipes > Food Listing), you can see what recipes an ingredient or prepared food is used in by clicking its gear icon and select Where Used (first screenshot below), and a pop-up appears listing the recipes it is part of (second screenshot below).

 Changing Display Name and Description of Food Item